mmmray/xray-online/README.md

-# Xray is online!
+# Xray Config Validator (xray-online)

-Parse and validate xray.json configuration in your browser.
+Parse and validate xray's JSON configuration in your browser.

 The basic idea is: Many GUI clients do not provide good error messages if a JSON config fails to load.
 Users don't want to run the core directly to find